sww1235/Dream-Home-wizards-tower/README.md

 ## TODO

--   add chimney in center of house.
 -   redo third and potentially second floor to get rid of all around walkway and move bathroom towards atrium.
+-   Reimplement tracked elevator blocking walls in Revit
 -   work on lighting design more
--   rethink layer heights and levels, especially in terms of ceilings and floors.
+-   ~~rethink layer heights and levels, especially in terms of ceilings and floors.~~
 -   rethink basement, maybe shrink down, but keep in mind space for mechanical systems.
 -   add lighting pipes at ceiling level on all floors around perimeter of cutout
--   add in ceiling, 6" dropped ceiling with dark wood panels at least on ground floor.
+-   add in ceiling, 6" *dropped* ceiling with dark wood panels at least on ground floor.
--   think about combining floor 3 and 4 into library/lounge and adding windows
+-   ~~think about combining floor 3 and 4 into library/lounge~~ and adding windows
 or shrinking overall footprint to allow for greater height.
-Probably eliminate a floor
 -   Add demand column and total column for electrical calcs amperage
+-   Sink living room area into floor.
 -   Standardize subtotals row and implement if statement for total amps cell
 -   How to integrate plants/planters into ground floor.
 Want feeling of being in jungle.
 -   Add custom wooden suspended ceilings over certain areas on ground floor,